 With a broad audience targeting, you can reach people who’ve expressed interest in your products (or products similar to yours), even if they haven’t visited your website or app yet.
 When you target a broad audience, people automatically see products from your catalog that are likely relevant to them.

 Next, you have to determine the audience to which the ads will be displayed.

 In addition, you can promote items to custom audience creating your own combination of parameters.

 Create an Ad

 Next, you have to choose your placements, budget, and schedule for your ads.
 Then, you have to choose an ad format for your template.
-You can choose single image, carousel, or collection.
+You can choose a single image, carousel or collection.

 Finally, just fill in the rest of the details for your ad.
 You can add different details like link descriptions, ad text or URL parameters depending on the ad format you choose.

 Dynamic Ads are effective advertising tools.
 It’s a good way to automatically promote the most relevant items from your product catalogue for real business results.
 Furthermore, with dynamic ads, you can cross-sell or upsell between product categories to increase your average order value or life-time value of your existing customers.

 - Show people products that are specially tailored to their interests, whether or not they’ve been to your site or used your app.